o3de/o3de.org/content/docs/user-guide/networking/aznetworking/encryption.md

 ---
+linktitle: UDP Encryption
 title: UDP with Datagram Transport Layer Security (DTLS)
-linktitle: UDP Encryption
 description: Learn about encryption capabilities of the Open 3D Engine AzNetworking framework and how to use them in your project.
+weight: 300
 ---

 To provide encryption to secure UDP packets, Open 3D Engine uses [OpenSSL](https://www.openssl.org/) to implement *DTLS (Datagram Transport Layer Security)*.
 The O3DE `AzNetworking` framework provides the [DtlsSocket](/docs/api/frameworks/aznetworking/class_az_networking_1_1_dtls_socket.html) and [DtlsEndpoint](/docs/api/frameworks/aznetworking/class_az_networking_1_1_dtls_endpoint.html) classes to enable DTLS over UDP.
 When encryption is enabled and configured in the O3DE networking system, the transport layer automatically uses `DtlsSocket` objects rather than `UdpSocket`.
 The role of `DtlsEndpoint` is to capture the connection target and handle SSL operations.